azsk/AzTS-docs/MMA Removal Utility/README.md

 > **Note:** Please validate the prerequisites [here](./Prerequisites.md).
 You can download the deployment package zip from [here](https://github.com/azsk/AzTS-docs/raw/main/TemplateFiles/AzTSMMARemovalUtilityDeploymentFiles.zip) and before extracting the zip file, right click on the zip file --> click on 'Properties' --> Under the General tab in the dialog box, select the 'Unblock' checkbox --> Click on 'OK' button.
 Extract the zip file and use **MMARemovalUtilitySetup.ps1** present in this package to run the commands mentioned in below section.

-> **Note:** After removal of MMA agent in Virtual Machine Scale Set(VMSS) where orchestration mode is 'Uniform', if upgrade policy is set to 'Manual' it is recommended to manually upgrade the instances.

 ``` PowerShell
 # -----------------------------------------------------------------#